MAlshaik/claude-minions/README.md

 # Claude Minions

-sup guys this is the multi agent coding setup that i use for my claude code
+sup guys this is the multi agent coding setup that i use in claude code

 ## Overview